Overview on future skills

 UAE Green Jobs Programme

-In 2019, the UAE issued a report title ‘The UAE Green Jobs Program: Jobs ans Skills for the UAE’s Green Economy Transformation’.
+In 2019, the UAE issued a report title ‘The UAE Green Jobs Program: Jobs ans Skills for the UAE’s Green Economy Transformation’ (PDF, 5MB).
 The report sheds light on the current status of the green jobs and relevant policies in the UAE.
 According to the report, the number of green jobs will rise from 49,520 in 2018 to 83,422 by 2030.

 The UAE Advanced Skills Strategy is based on a forward-thinking approach and sets out the national framework aimed at consolidating the concept of life-long learning for citizens and residents of the UAE to achieve the goals of Centennial Plan 2071.
 It identifies four main categories for future skills: basic skills, competencies, personality traits and specialised skills to provide life-long learners and students with flexible skills applicable along different professions and sectors.